go-macaron/docs/en-US/middlewares/core_services.md

 Use following arguments order to set more properties: `SetCookie(<name>, <value>, <max age>, <path>, <domain>, <secure>, <http only>)`.

-For example, the most advanced usage would be: `SetCookie("user", "unknwon", 999, "/", "localhost", true, true)`.
+For example, the most advanced usage would be: `SetCookie("user", "unknown", 999, "/", "localhost", true, true)`.

 Note that order is fixed.